 - Design sensitivity.
 I pay attention to everything, especially relating to visuals, touch, and sound.
 If a better solution comes up during the creation process, I am sensitive to that and can chose to go with it or note the innovation for the future.

 - Brain health.
 Craft involves your physical body and your imaginative mind.
-I am pretty good at logical and analytical processes as well as those emotional and artistic.
+I am good at logical and analytical processes as well as those emotional and artistic.
 I’m not a one-sided person anyway — I was always good at managing money AND have also always been an artist.
 The peaceful state of doing mindless tasks (filing, planishing) is kind of fun too as you get more ideas literally while you are working.
 I understand plasticity thoroughly in metal, and think it is a pretty cool concept for the brain as well.
 Something to study…

 - Immortality.
 Well not quite, but my metalwork will out live me.
 It’s durable enough, and there is a good chance that the ROM and the City of Ottawa won’t sell, lose, or melt down my pieces in their collections, at least while I’m living.
 It’s only polite.
 If you snag a book I’ve been published in, some visuals live there too.
 Here are some publications: 500 Metal Vessels; Craft Perception and Practice Volume III; 1000 Rings; 500 Brooches.